 Overnight: Khao Nor Chu Chi

 Sadly, Gurney’s Pitta is no longer seen at Khao Nor Chu Chi (also known as Khao Pra-Bang Khram Wildlife Sanctuary), but the area is still definitely well worth visiting, as it is the only remaining lowland forest in southern Thailand and home to a profusion of exciting birds.
-During our stay here we will search for flamboyance in the form of Orange-breasted and Scarlet-rumped Trogons, Red-crowned Barbet, Red-throated Barbet, Chestnut-bellied and Raffles’s Malkohas, Crested Jay, Malayan Banded Pitta (and possibly an early retuning migrant Hooded or Blue-winged Pitta), and Rufous-collared and Oriental Dwarf Kingfishers.
-Less gaudy but as impressive are many species of cryptically marked babblers including Rufous-crowned, Puff-throated, Black-capped, Scaly-crowned, and Spot-necked Babblers.
-Buff-rumped Woodpecker is exquisite in the subtlety of its markings.
-Globally there are only two species of philentomas – Maroon-breasted and Rufous-winged Philentomas – and both occur here at KNCC.
-Black-naped Monarch is common, as is the aureate white form of Blyth’s Paradise Flycatcher.
-KNCC is also one of the very few places where the enigmatically elusive Giant Pitta has been sighted, but we will need extreme luck to find one of those!
+During our stay here we will search for flamboyance in the form of Orange-breasted and Scarlet-rumped Trogons, Red-crowned Barbet, Red-throated Barbet, Vernal Hanging Parrot, Chestnut-bellied and Raffles’s Malkohas, Crested Jayshrike, Malayan Banded Pitta (possibly even an early retuning migrant Hooded or Blue-winged Pitta if we’re really lucky), Black-and-yellow Broadbill, Green Broadbill, Rufous-collared and Oriental Dwarf Kingfishers, Common Hill Myna, Van Hasselt’s Sunbird, and Blyth’s Paradise Flycatcher.
+There are some seriously spectacular birds here and we will try and find as many as possible!

 Overnight: Khao Nor Chu Chi